janlv/cads-fmi-demo/PREPARE.md

   `MINIKUBE_EXTRA_CA_CERTS_DIR=/custom/dir` to change the directory that gets scanned.
 This keeps `quay.io`/`registry.k8s.io` pulls working behind corporate MITM proxies.
+- After the CA sync and controller check, the same build loads the freshly built image into the active Minikube profile so Argo/K8s pods can pull it without hitting `ErrImagePull`.
+Disable that step by exporting `MINIKUBE_IMAGE_LOAD=false`.

 The generated kubecontext (`minikube`) lives in your default kubeconfig, so `kubectl config current-context` succeeds and `run.sh` can submit workflows